 - Mix honey, nutmeg and cinnamon: Add 1 teaspoon of honey, 1 teaspoon of grounded nutmeg and another teaspoon of grounded cinnamon.
-Mix them until they form a paste then apply on your face and leave it there for half an hour or more then wash off with warm water.
-Apply moisturizer afterwards as normal.
+Mix them until they form a paste then apply on your face and leave it there for half an hour or more than wash off with warm water.
+Apply a moisturizer afterward as normal.

 - Acne facial oils: Visit this link to see how you can make your own facial oils.

 - Apple Cider Vinegar Toner: Buy organic, unpasteurized and unfiltered apple cider vinegar and pour about a tablespoon of it in a container.
-Dilute it in filtered water and usually the ratios of 1:3 parts is used but if your skin is sensitive then add more water as desired.
-Pour a small amount of the mixture on a cotton ball then apply to your skin.
+Dilute it in filtered water and usually, the ratios of 1:3 parts are used but if your skin is sensitive then add more water as desired.
+Pour a small amount of the mixture on a cotton ball then apply it to your skin.
 Wait for it to dry then use any lotion.

-- Honey Cleanse: In the morning, dampen your fingers and massage about half a teaspoon of raw honey over your dry face and rinse afterwards.
+- Honey Cleanse: In the morning, dampen your fingers and massage about half a teaspoon of raw honey over your dry face and rinse afterward.